-Winters in Denver can run hot and cold, with the sun often shining within hours of snow falling.
+Denver can run hot, cold, and everything in between.
 This can impact the longevity of your roofing system from melting snow and winter winds.
 Melted snow leads to water runoff, and melting ice dams, which can not only prematurely age older roofs but also defeat your gutter drainage system, as it slowly drips and refreezes at night only to drip in the sun the next day.
 Another burden of Colorado winters are heavy gusts of wind that accompany some snow accumulations.
 Rigid shingles, unsealed due to the cold, can be lifted back allowing water in, or can outright flex and crack due to wind.The impact of melting snow and winds can leave you dealing with:

-The Most Common Roof Damage We See Every Spring
+The Most Common Roof Damage We See Every Year

 - Loose, damaged and/or missing shingles: The uplift of strong wind gusts can loosen shingles and eventually tear them off of your roof.
 Additionally, the continuous cycle of water clogging the shingles and the shingles drying out can leave them damaged and susceptible to being ripped off by winter storm winds.
 Loose or damaged shingles can be difficult to detect if you are not trained in assessing the condition of shingles, but missing shingles can be seen from the ground.